MLQuantDev/mlquantdev.github.io/_posts/2023-05-03-use-sql-in-python.md

+---
+layout: post
+title: How to use SQL files in Python code
+tags: [python, sql]
+---

 To store SQL statement strings in separate files, you can create a new folder called `sql_queries` and store each SQL statement in a separate `.sql` file.
 You can use placeholders for formatted variables in these SQL files.

 For example, if you have a code base structure like this: